Lincolnshire GP practices deliver 5.68 million appointments in 2024/25

-A report to Lincolnshire County Council’s Health Scrutiny Committee next week shows that the county’s 81 GP practices, serving 824,552 registered patients, surpassed the NHS’s 5.5 million target set under the Primary Care Access Recovery Plan by 2% and recorded a 4% uplift on the previous year.
+A report to Lincolnshire County Council’s Health Scrutiny Committee shows that the county’s 81 GP practices, serving 824,552 registered patients, surpassed the NHS’s 5.5 million target set under the Primary Care Access Recovery Plan by two per cent and recorded a four per cent uplift on the previous year.

-Of the 5.68 million appointments in 2024/25, 87% of those not usually booked in advance were said to have been delivered within two weeks of being requested — above the national target of 85%.
+Of the 5.68 million appointments in 2024/25, 87 per cent of those not usually booked in advance were said to have been delivered within two weeks of being requested — above the national target of 85 per cent.

 All practices offer online appointment booking, the ability to request repeat prescriptions online, and all General Medical Services (GMS) practices provide the option to register online.